 Invest More in Recruiting When:

-• Your offer acceptance rate is below 85% - A low acceptance rate means candidates are dropping out late in the process.
-That's a recruiting problem (compensation, candidate experience, or process speed), not a sourcing one.
+- Your offer acceptance rate is below 85% - A low rate means applicants are dropping out late in the process.
+That’s a recruiting problem (compensation, experience, or process speed), not a sourcing one.

-• Quality of hire is your primary concern - Once you have enough candidates in the pipeline, improving evaluation methodology and interviewer training delivers more impact than adding more prospects.
+- Quality of hire is your primary concern - Once you have enough talent in the pipeline, improving evaluation methodology and interviewer training delivers more impact than adding more prospects.

-Here's the pattern most teams miss: they respond to slow hiring by adding more job postings and more recruiters.
-But if the core issue is that qualified candidates aren't entering the pipeline, more recruiters just means more people waiting on an empty inbox.
-Sourcing is the lever that actually changes the input quality and volume.
-For teams that want to automate their recruiting workflow, AI sourcing is typically the first function to automate because it produces the most immediate time savings.
+Here’s the pattern most organizations miss: they respond to slow hiring by adding more job postings and more headcount.
+But if the core issue is that qualified applicants aren’t entering the pipeline, more headcount just means more people waiting on an empty inbox.
+Sourcing is the lever that actually changes input quality and volume.
+For teams that want to improve their talent sourcing strategy, AI is typically the first function to automate because it produces the most immediate time savings.

 How Is AI Changing Sourcing and Recruiting?